Hamburger SV: Golden era

 In 1973, HSV won the first edition of the DFB-Ligapokal, beating Borussia Mönchengladbach 4–0 in the final.
 A year later, they reached the DFB-Pokal final, where they were beaten by Eintracht Frankfurt.
 In 1976, HSV reached another DFB-Pokal final, beating 1.
 FC Kaiserslautern 2–0 to win the trophy for the second time in the club's history.
 The following year, HSV achieved its first international success with a 2–0 win over Anderlecht in the final of the 1976–77 European Cup Winners' Cup.
-The club then signed English superstar Kevin Keegan from European champions Liverpool.
-After spending much of the previous decade in mid-table, HSV had achieved their best Bundesliga position in 1974–75 by finishing fourth.
-This was then bettered in 1975–76 with a second-place finish.
-Keegan's first season at the club saw the team slip to a disappointing tenth place, however, the player himself was named European Footballer of the Year.
+The club then signed English player Kevin Keegan from European champions Liverpool.
+After spending much of the previous decade in mid-table, HSV achieved their best Bundesliga position in 1974–75 by finishing fourth.
+The club bettered this in 1975–76, with a second-place finish.
+Keegan's first season there saw the club go down to tenth place, however, the player himself was named European Footballer of the Year.

 In 1978, Branko Zebec was appointed trainer of HSV.
-The Yugoslav led the club to its first ever Bundesliga title in his first season in charge.
-Keegan top scored for die Rothosen and was awarded the Ballon d'Or for a second successive year.
+The Yugoslav led the club to its first Bundesliga title in his first season in charge.
+Keegan was top scorer for die Rothosen, and was awarded the Ballon d'Or for a second successive year.

 In the 1979–80 season, HSV returned to the European Cup for the first time since 1960–61.
-As had happened 19 years ago, HSV faced Spanish opposition in the semi-finals.
-After losing the first leg at the Santiago Bernabéu Stadium 2–0, HSV thrashed six-time winners Real Madrid 5–1 at the Volksparkstadion to qualify for the final.
+As had happened 19 years previously, HSV faced Spanish opposition in the semi-finals.
+After losing the first leg at the Santiago Bernabéu Stadium 2–0, HSV beat six-time winners Real Madrid 5–1 at the Volksparkstadion to qualify for the final.
 HSV returned to Madrid to play Nottingham Forest in the final, where they were beaten 1–0.
-In the Bundesliga, HSV missed out on defending their title by two points, finishing in second place behind champions Bayern Munich.
+In the Bundesliga, HSV lost their title by two points, finishing in second place behind champions Bayern Munich.